 Electric propagators are available in many sizes and these, too, are an ideal form of confined heating.
-Usually these propagators are made from easily cleaned fibreglass and the heating is supplied by a length of heating cable which in turn is connected to a control box and thermostat.
+Usually, these propagators are made from easily cleaned fiberglass and the heating is supplied by a length of heating cable which in turn is connected to a control box and thermostat.
 High temperatures of 65-80°F (18-27°C) can be maintained easily and economically.

 References have been made in this article to thermostats.
 The inexpensive types are suitable for loads from 1200 to 2000 watts.
 They can be regulated to control temperatures between 35 and 75°F (2-24°C).
-These are hand operated models and are usually accurate to within 4-6°F. The rod types are more expensive but very much more accurate.
-Usually there is only a differential of 1°F. These models are capable of controlling loads up to 4000 watts.
-The temperature range is usually wider, 30-90°F. A thermostat must be used with any form of electric heating so that the equipment can be left unattended and running costs kept to a minimum.
+These are hand-operated models and are usually accurate to within 4-6°F. The rod types are more expensive but very much more accurate.
+Usually, there is only a differential of 1°F. These models are capable of controlling loads up to 4000 watts.
+The temperature range is usually wider, 30-90°F. A thermostat must be used with some form of electric heating so that the equipment can be left unattended and running costs kept to a minimum.

-With the advent of central heating it is possible for the gardener to make use of the domestic supply if a lean-to greenhouse is purchased.
+With the advent of central heating, it is possible for the gardener to make use of the domestic supply if a lean-to greenhouse is purchased.
 The greenhouse can be placed against a warm sunny wall of the house and a radiator or two can be taken into the greenhouse from the domestic supply.
-It will be necessary to damp down the greenhouse floor frequently if the floor of the greenhouse is concrete.
-Central heating is a dry type of heat and a humid atmosphere must be provided to ensure a good growing condition for the contents.
-The garden frame is less effective than the greenhouse, but it can still be most useful and occupies less space and is considerably less expensive both to buy in the first place and to run.
+It will be necessary to dampen down the greenhouse floor frequently if the floor of the greenhouse is concrete.
+Central heating is a dry type of heat and a humid atmosphere must be provided to ensure good growing conditions for the contents.
+The garden frame is less effective than the greenhouse, but it can still be most useful and occupies less space, and is considerably less expensive both to buy in the first place and to run.

-The protection which frames afford seeds and plants can be put to good use in several ways.
-A frame can be a safe harbour for tender plants during the wetter and colder winter months.
-Such shelter encourages quicker and earlier growth enabling the gardener to force certain crops out of season.
+A frame can be a safe harbor for tender plants during the wetter and colder winter months.
+The shelter encourages quicker and earlier growth enabling the gardener to force certain crops out of season.
 Plants raised in the warmth of a greenhouse and intended for outdoor planting need to be inured gradually to more robust conditions and must, therefore, spend a little time in a frame where, by gradually admitting more air, cooler conditions obtain.
 This process is known as hardening off.

 The site for the frame